co1emi11er2/StructuralUnits.jl/README.md

 ## Introduction

 This is a package for Structural Engineers in the US.
 It is a small package that extends the [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) package.
 It exports a few units and changes promotion defaults in the Unitful package.
 It re-exports [Unitful](https://github.com/PainterQubits/Unitful.jl) and [UnitfulLatexify](https://github.com/gustaphe/UnitfulLatexify.jl), so there is no need to call `Using Unitful`.

 ## Defined Units

+Below are a few tables that specify the constants that are exported by the package.
+These constants can then be used throughout your project.

 ### Length